ankita-kush72/Visualization-Dashboard/README.md

    Note: The project includes a Dockerfile for each services, to run the project, use below command:

    `docker-compose up`

+### Kubernetes Deployment :

+1. Go to the k8s folder and run this command.

+   `kubectl apply -f <file-name>`

+2. Run the command show to visual dashboard

+   `minikube service backend-service --url`

+   When you run this command, you will get a link, and then you will need to enter that link into the browser.

+   `<ip address>/load_data`

+   `<ip address>/get_data/`

+   `minikube service frontend-service --url`

 ## Accessing the project :